carbonscott/pyrotein/README.md

 - `./fasta.step1.py` to extract chains defined in `xxx.db.xlsx`;  It returns `step2.interest.fasta`
 - `cat step2.interest.fasta | pbcopy` and paste it into Clustal Omega
+- `fasta.check.py` to check if the default `nseqi` and `cseqi` are good enough otherwise determine `nseqi` and `cseqi` manually
 - Check if terribly placed insertion will confuse sequence alignment.
   - Clustal Omega might return residue 'X'.
 Repalce it with '-'.
 Otherwise, the string-match-based method to identify lower bound residue ID will fail.
+- `cseqi` can be manually determined if the default `cseqi` is too large.
+- PyMol fetched `fasta` file might contain extra residue that might not have a coordinate available in PDB.
+Replace those residue with '-' too.

 ## Caveats